 Who are the instructors for the College of Professional and Continuing Education courses?

 Our faculty of practicing professionals are familiar with the latest technologies and trends.
 The College of Professional and Continuing Education instructors include faculty members from Wentworth’s day college, and instructors who are practitioners in their field and who teach part-time for the College of Professional and Continuing Education.
 Our instructors are enthusiastic mentors who value the time and hard work that students give to their studies.
 Our students often consider their instructors as partners in their education.

 What services are available to me on campus?

 The College of Professional and Continuing Education students have access to all services on campus.

 When can I come to Wentworth to learn more about your programs?

-The College of Professional and Continuing Education holds monthly information sessions designed to provide prospective students with all the necessary information to enroll.
+The College of Professional and Continuing Education holds information sessions, both on it's Boston campus, and at satellite locations, to answer students questions and familiarize them with the programs that are available.
 In addition, admissions counselors are available to meet with you on an individual basis at a time convenient for you.
 Please contact us to set up an appointment at 617-989-4300 or via email at CPCE@wit.edu.

 How do I find and purchase my books?

 You need to be registered for classes to purchase your text books.
 The Wentworth Bookstore is your resource to find your course textbooks and other class supplies.
 You can purchase your books online or at the bookstore on Wentworth’s campus (to purchase books online, have your printed detailed student schedule as you will need to find the correct books for your class section).
-The Bookstore is located temporarily on the 4th floor of Beatty Hall and they can be reached at 617-445-8814.
+The Bookstore is located on the lower level of Beatty Hall and can be reached at 617-445-8814.
 Their hours of operation can also be found on their website